 However, you will need mobile data to download the map before the location pin-point can be of any use.
 At this point, you will probably want to challenge me with "See? mobile data is still required!"

 I had travelled to many places without roaming mobile data and I had relied on GPS and map apps to help me get to places — even when my mobile phone is set to "Airplane" mode.
 I had done all those, so there is no doubt on what I wrote in my articles.
-Below, I will share in details how I did it without using data.
+Below, I will share in details how I use both GPS and map apps without using mobile data.

 Before you travel...